GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 # Hercules Console

 The **Hercules console** is where you started the OS, and it now functions as the **systems console** where status and error messages will be displayed.
-It is also the locaction where **MVS System Commands**, **JES/2 Commands**, and commands for **Hercules** itself can be entered.
+It is also the location where **MVS System Commands**, **JES/2 Commands**, and commands for **Hercules** itself can be entered.

 **Credits:** some of the commands here were copied in part from the [MVS and JES2 Commands](http://www.bsp-gmbh.com/hercules/oscmds.html) site.

 ## MVS Console Commands

-These are entered from **Hercules prompt**, which requireds that a **/** be entered before the MVS commands with no space following.
+These are entered from **Hercules prompt**, which requires that a **/** be entered before the MVS commands with no space following.

 Note: Several of the MVS commands are under the **JES2 Related MVS Commands** section below.
 Ones not directly related to **JES2** are shown here.

 Note the commands and their subcommands can optionally have a space between them or no space between them, for example **$DA** or **$D A**.
-In the list below I chose the no space option, just keep in mind the first letter is the command and the subseqent letters before a comma, or other delimiter are secondary commands.
+In the list below I chose the no space option, just keep in mind the first letter is the command and the subsequent letters before a comma, or other delimiter are secondary commands.

 **Shortcuts used below**: